mpbarbosa/ai_workflow/README.md

 # Run specific test suites
 ./tests/run_all_tests.sh --unit          # Unit tests only
 ./tests/run_all_tests.sh --integration   # Integration tests only

+# Test the workflow on itself (self-testing - recommended first step)
+./src/workflow/execute_tests_docs_workflow.sh --smart-execution --parallel
 ```

+> **💡 Tip**: The best way to understand the workflow is to run it on itself.
+See [Example Projects Guide](docs/EXAMPLE_PROJECTS_GUIDE.md) for detailed testing scenarios.

 ### Applying to Target Projects